waffle-iron/CloudTCM/README.md

 # CloudTCM
-a Cloud System for TCM clinic
+A cloud system for TCM clinic.

+##run
+Run `node app` or 'nodemon' for running the service.